MicrosoftDocs/architecture-center/docs/guide/iot/machine-learning-inference-iot-edge-content.md

 - A **.tflite* file is a pre-trained AI model.
 You can download one from [TensorFlow.org](https://www.tensorflow.org/lite/examples/object_detection/overview).
 It's a generic AI model that you can use in cross-platform applications like iOS and Android.
 For more information about metadata and associated fields (for example, `labels.txt`) see [Read the metadata from models](https://www.tensorflow.org/lite/models/convert/metadata#read_the_metadata_from_models).
 - An object detection model is trained to detect the presence and location of multiple classes of objects.
 For example, a model might be trained with images that contain various pieces of fruit, along with a label that specifies the class of fruit that they represent (for example, apple) and data that specifies where each object appears in the image.

-  When an image is provided to the model, it outputs a list of the objects that it detects, the location of a bounding box that contains each object, and a score that indicates the confidence of the detection.
+  When an image is provided to the model, it outputs a list of the objects that it detects, the location of a bounding box for each object, and a score that indicates the confidence of the detection.
 - If you want to build or custom-tune an AI model, see [TensorFlow Lite Model Maker](https://www.tensorflow.org/lite/models/modify/model_maker).
 - You can get more free pre-trained detection models, with various latency and precision characteristics, at [Detection Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf1_detection_zoo.md#mobile-models).
 Each model uses the input and output signatures shown in the following code samples.